Find the Best Tankless Water Heater Installation Contractors Near You

 What are the maintenance requirements for a tankless water heater?

-Although tankless water heaters require less maintenance than traditional tank water heaters, regular maintenance is still important for optimal performance and longevity .
-Recommended maintenance tasks include::
+Although tankless water heaters require less maintenance than traditional tank water heaters, regular maintenance is still important for efficiency and longevity .
+To maximize their lifespan, tankless systems need regular maintenance, which includes:

 • Flushing the system annually: Flushing removes sediment and mineral buildup, which can reduce efficiency and damage the heat exchanger.